proxer/ProxerAndroid/README.md

 ### Contribute

-Everybody is free to contribute to this project (and I would be happy about it :) ).
+Everybody is free to contribute to this project.
 To contribute:
 Fork this project, make changes and create a Pull Request.